saleae/gitbook-docs/extensions/analyzer-frame-types/i2c-analyzer.md

 I2C communication is captured as frames by a built-in low-level I2C analyzer.
 Each frame represents one byte of information.
 Frame types are defined below including: start, address, data, and stop.

 ### Data Frame Evaluation
-The HLA evaluates each byte of the transaction as its own 'frame' received from the built-in I2C low-level analyzer.
-Decoding the sequence of frames in the HLA may require a state machine if preceding frames change the way future frames should be interpreted.
-One example includes that the first data frame indicates a command with the next frame including a parameter.
+The HLA executes once for each incoming frame.
+Each frame contains only one byte.
+Each transaction begins with a start frame, an address frame, and then any number of data frames, ending with a stop frame.
+A state machine is often needed to decode multi-byte (multi-frame) sequences such as a command followed by a parameter.

 ## Output Frame Format